Problem solving: Characteristics of complex problems

 Complex problem solving (CPS) is distinguishable from simple problem solving (SPS).
-When dealing with SPS there is a singular and simple obstacle in the way.
-But CPS comprises one or more obstacles at a time.
-In a real-life example, a surgeon at work has far more complex problems than an individual deciding what shoes to wear.
-As elucidated by Dietrich Dörner, and later expanded upon by Joachim Funke, complex problems have some typical characteristics as follows:
+In SPS there is a singular and simple obstacle.
+In CPS there may be multiple simultaneous obstacles.
+For example, a surgeon at work has far more complex problems than an individual deciding what shoes to wear.
+As elucidated by Dietrich Dörner, and later expanded upon by Joachim Funke, complex problems have some typical characteristics, which include: